It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 Why?
 Because you can increase conversions by personalizing your visitors’ experience.
 Epsilon’s marketing research found that 80 percent of customers are likely to do business with a company that offers personalized experiences.

 So how exactly can you personalize your website popups?
-Well, you can personalize your website popups by traffic sources your visitors are coming from or based on their location, or by making them relevant to what a visitor is doing on your site at the moment.
+Well, you can personalize your website popups by traffic sources your visitors are coming from based on their location or by making them relevant to what a visitor is doing on your site at the moment.

 Take a look at this one from ForeverNew:

-They showed me this web popup when I was about to leave, after checking a dress on the website (a similar one).
-The website popup is different from normal Exit Intent Popups – it has Dynamic Recommendations for me based on my interest.
+This popped up right before leaving the website after checking a dress on the website (a similar one).
+The website popup is different from normal Exit Intent Popups – it has dynamic recommendations based on user’s interests.

 2. Offer discounts, but be wise about it

-It’s no secret that offering discounts is a great way to increase sales – as most online shoppers are price sensitive and love discounts.
-That’s the reason every online retailer is offering discount to convert visitors into email subscribers or cart abandons into sales.
+It’s no secret that offering discounts is a great way to increase sales – as most online shoppers are price-sensitive and love discounts.
+That’s the reason every online retailer is offering discounts to convert visitors into email subscribers or cart abandon into sales.

 According to a survey done by SheerID, 75% of companies are slicing margins to offer discounts.